A Workout Tracker for Powerlifting

 Does Trackist have a built-in 1RM calculator?

 Not yet.
-Trackist focuses on clean logging and program sharing.
+Trackist focuses on clean logging and progress tracking.
 There is no built-in 1RM calculator or advanced analytics dashboard at this time, so you would use a separate tool for those calculations.

 Can I track my squat, bench, and deadlift over time?